anvilproject/anvil-portal/content/learn/data-analysts/using-r-bioconductor-in-anvil.md

 ## Key Resources

 - Visit [https://anvilproject.org](/) for an introduction to AnVIL.
-AnVIL provides secure access to open and controlled data resources, and the computational environment required to effectively analyse the data.
-AnVIL can be used for large scale workflows processing very large data sets, and for interactive analysis of derived or more modest datasets.
+AnVIL provides secure access to open and controlled data resources, and the computational environment required to effectively analyze the data.
+AnVIL can be used for large-scale workflows processing very large data sets, and for interactive analysis of derived or more modest datasets.
 - Visit <https://anvil.terra.bio> to use the AnVIL platform.

 ## Workshop Activities